openebs-archive/openebs-docs/docs/dev_solutions.md

               value: "1"
     ---

-Add OpenEBS related storage classes, that can then be used by developers and applications by running following command.
+Add OpenEBS related storage classes, that can then be used by developers and applications by running the following command.

     kubectl apply -f openebs-storageclasses.yaml